AdobeDocs/federated-audience-composition.en/help/start/privacy-security.md

 # Privacy and security in Federated Audience Composition

-Federated Audience Composition complies with
+Federated Audience Composition complies with numerous security practices to ensure your data is kept as securely as possible.

 ## Privacy Service {#privacy}